Inteliview

 Deep Dive

-The Country the IMF Saved Is Getting Another IMF Warning — The 1997 Paradox
+The Country IMF Rescued — Now IMF Issues a New Warning: The 1997 Paradox

-The IMF's April Fiscal Monitor flags Korea for significant debt-to-GDP increases.
-From 11.9% in 1997 to a projected 63.1% by 2031 — the same institution is issuing a second warning to the same country, 25 years later.
+The IMF's April Fiscal Monitor has flagged South Korea as a country facing a sharp rise in government debt.
+From 11.9% of GDP in 1997 to a projected 63.1% by 2031 — the same institution is sounding the alarm again, 25 years later.

 The numbers are stark.
-Korea's general government debt-to-GDP is projected to rise from 54.4% this year to 56.6% in 2027, cross 60.1% in 2029, and reach 63.1% by 2031 — more than five times the 11.9% recorded on the eve of the 1997 crisis.
-Spain and Japan are forecast to reduce their ratios by 10 to 14 percentage points over the same period.
-Korea is moving in the opposite direction.
+South Korea's general government debt-to-GDP ratio is projected to climb from 54.4% this year to 56.6% in 2027, surpass 60.1% by 2029, and reach 63.1% by 2031.
+Compared to the 11.9% recorded just before the 1997 financial crisis, that represents a more than fivefold increase over three decades.
+This stands in sharp contrast to Spain and Japan, which are forecast to reduce their debt ratios by 10 to 14 percentage points over the same period.

 FREE MEMBERSHIP